Teddy-van-Jerry/vitis-hls-examples/.vscode/README.md

-File `HLS.code-workspace` is for VS Code editting especially for the LaTeX documentation editting where LaTeXmk (XeLaTeX) is configured.
+File `settings.json` is for VS Code editting especially for the LaTeX documentation editting where LaTeXmk (XeLaTeX) is configured.